untoldwind/untoldwind.github.io/_posts/jbj/2013-08-12-static-veriables-wft.md

 WTF!

-Ok, maybe I do PHP a little injustice as there - some long time ago - might have been a legitimate reasoning of this behavious.
+Ok, maybe I do PHP a little injustice as there - some long time ago - might have been a legitimate reasoning of this behavior.
 The worse par though is that this is not consistent with itself.

 Lets say you fool around with `eval()` ... ok, most certainly you you should not, just assume for a moment you do anyway: